William-Young-97/go-with-ginkgo/README.md

 - Use ginkgo generate to create a seperate test file where you will write your tests for the package.

+- Typically code will be organised with one test file per package

 ### Sytnax
 #### Public vs private
 - Setting the first letter of a variable to uppercase makes it public, meaning it can be exported.